fhunleth/nerves_init_gadget/README.md

 ### `:ssh_console_port`

-If specified (non-nil), Start an IEx console on a ssh port.
+If specified (non-nil), start an IEx console on a ssh port.
 This console will use the same keys configured with `:nerves_firmware_ssh`.
-You can connect by doing the following:
+You can connect by setting `ssh_console_port: 22` and then run:

 ```bash
 ssh nerves.local
 ```